 The JPB must file General Order (GO) 88B forms for each modified crossing for approval by the CPUC; these plans are developed in conjunction with the local jurisdictions.
 The JPB has thus far submitted applications for twenty (20) crossings, and the CPUC has approved all of those.
+The JPB has recently identified the need for additional GO88B modifications related to installing articulated crossing gates at certain grade crossings with very long gate arms.
+The articulated gate arms are to avoid conflicts with the OCS.
 The FRA does not approve the crossings, but has both regulatory and enforcement authority if the crossings do not perform as required by its regulations.